OracleCPS/GGMicroservices/workshops/gg/CloudWorkshop_GoldenGate Microservices_700.md

 ![](images/700/Lab700_image115.png)

-3. Change the environment variable for the GoldenGate home.

-        $ export OGG_HOME=/opt/app/oracle/product/18.1.0_GGMySQL

-4. Change to the MySQL GG home.
+3. Change to the MySQL GG home.

-        $ cd $OGG_HOME
+        $ cd /opt/app/oracle/product/18.1.0_GGMySQL

-5. Run the GoldenGate command interpreter (GGSCI).
+4. Run the GoldenGate command interpreter (GGSCI).

         $./ggsci

-6. Start the manager and check with info all command
+5. Start the manager and check with info all command

         $GGSCI> start MGR